espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 You can make your own application to control Espruino for whatever platform you need.

-For the simplest control, add you need to do is connect to the Puck.js bluetooth device and connect to the characteristic with ID `6e400002b5a3f393e0a9e50e24dcca9e`.
+For the simplest control, all you need to do is connect to the Puck.js bluetooth device and connect to the characteristic with ID `6e400002b5a3f393e0a9e50e24dcca9e`.
 You can then write repeatedly to it to send commands to Espruino.